CNClaboratory/RPF/README.md

 (as of August 6, 2024; watch this space for updates to the preprint/publication)

 Maniscalco, B., Castaneda, O. G., Odegaard, B., Morales, J., Rajananda, S., & Peters, M. A. K. (2020, July 6).
 The metaperceptual function: Exploring dissociations between confidence and task performance with type 2 psychometric curves. https://doi.org/10.31234/osf.io/5qrjn

+The RPF toolbox also depends on the Palamedes toolbox, so please ensure you also cite them according to instructions here: [https://www.palamedestoolbox.org/howtocite.html](https://www.palamedestoolbox.org/howtocite.html)